-Caravan and camping sites (including mobile home parks)
+Caravan and camping site (including mobile home parks) licensing

 To run a caravan and camping site within Dacorum, including mobile home parks, you need a licence from us, under the Caravan Sites and Control of Development Act 1960.
 This Act was amended in 2014 by the Mobile Homes Act 2013 which gave us greater powers to intervene and inspect mobile home sites to combat malpractice in this sector.

 These Acts lay down 'model standards' that should be included in the licences for the site.
 These standards specify conditions relating to:

 - speed limits

 - signage within the site

 - the information that should be provided on the site by the manager and

 - the fire precautions that must be in place within the site

 Inspections will happen annually for all licensed sites.

 - incidental use within the boundary of a home (for example, a caravan kept on a domestic driveway for private use by the owners)